A Nightmare on FaceTime: Plot

 Meanwhile, as the Blockbuster Video fails to attract customers, a desperate Randy begins to deteriorate.
-He experiences a vision of an old Blockbuster employee who tells him that the store will never succeed as long as Sharon and Stan's negative attitudes hinder it, and that Randy must do something "extreme" about them.
-He then begins wandering the store menacingly, stalking Sharon and Stan, oblivious to the sight of his daughter, Shelly, setting fire to the store.
+He experiences a vision of an old Blockbuster employee who warns him that the store will never succeed as long as Sharon and Stan's negative attitudes hinder it, and that Randy must do something "extreme" about them.
+He then begins wandering the store menacingly, stalking Sharon and Stan, oblivious to the sight of his daughter, Shelley, setting fire to the store.

-The boys report the Redbox Killers' crime to the police, and are later reunited with Stan after Kyle's iPad is found and brought to the hospital.
+The boys report the Redbox Killers' crime to the police and are later reunited with Stan after Kyle's iPad is found and brought to the hospital.
 The police devise a plan to capture the Redbox Killers by sending one of their own, Peterson, into the Monster Mash as "GangnamStein", an amalgam of Frankenstein's monster and "Gangnam Style" singer Psy.
 They use Kyle's iPad as GangnamStein's head, with the telepresent Stan providing navigation to Peterson.
-At one point, Randy commandeers Stan's iPad, sending Peterson on a rampage through town, resulting in him being fatally shot by the police.
+At one point, Randy commandeers Stan's iPad, sending Peterson on a rampage through town, resulting in him being fatally shot by the police, who realize too late that they killed Peterson and not a monster.
 The Redbox Killers are also captured.
 Stan "dies" when the iPad runs out of power.
 The following morning, after the Blockbuster store has burned down, Sharon finds Randy half-frozen in the snow but still alive—and tells him that they will be able to recover some of their money from the insurance company.
 Before she and Stan leave to get lunch, Stan sets his iPad to stream a movie and places it in Randy's hands.